prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_infer_done_only_get(const wchar_t* name, boolean* infer_done_only)
 ```

 This service sets the "inference-done-only" criteria for the named ODE Trigger.
-A value of False (default) indicates that the Object's "inferrence-done" flag will not be used as criteria for ODE occurrence.
+A value of False (default) indicates that the Object's "inference-done" flag will not be used as criteria for ODE occurrence.
 If set to True, only those frames with the "inference-done" flag = true can trigger an ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.